 With the new valves fitted – Lathe work

 17:30 Fighting hard with the piston head to clear the path for the ring to move smoothly over the piston head.
-This is where it took time, had a brief talk with the mechanic, he belonged to Penukonda and 22 years he had been running this mechanic shop.
+This is where it took time, had a brief talk with the mechanic about his history, he belonged to Penukonda and 22 years he had been running this mechanic shop, shared his family background and his short span in Karnataka before moving to Penukonda.
 18:30 We were back after short break, the engine started to get its shape,

 Pulsar tasting its fresh set oil, the final touch.

 20:30 The first sight of Pulsar getting life and so do for the rider.

 21:00 After 12 hours of battle, we were praying, mechanic with full confidence started the vehicle, Pulsar was back.
 He took out for a test drive and back again, tightening the chains, brakes and few stuffs and handed it over to the rider, he took out for the spin and a huge smile, finally the Pulsar was all set for the ride.

 With the crew that worked on the Pulsar.

 The service charge he asked was 1200, we didn’t bargain since we were aware of the truth, gave extra 200, if for others it would have taken a minimum of 2 days but this guy just killed it, completed in 12 hours by understanding our situation.
 Happy and with full satisfaction handed over 1400 to him, hands of a clean money.
 Everything that the service center manager told this mechanic did inclusive of genuine parts at the right price.
 From an estimate of 10,000 to a working machine for 4453.